osks/ctenv/README.md

 [contexts.claude]
 image = "node:20"
 network = "bridge"
-entrypoint_commands = ["npm install -g @anthropic-ai/claude-code"]
+post_start_commands = ["npm install -g @anthropic-ai/claude-code"]
 volumes = ["${env:HOME}/.claude.json:${env:HOME}/.claude.json", "${env:HOME}/.claude:${env:HOME}/.claude"]
 ```

 Note: Be aware that on macOS Claude Code seem to store the credentials
 in the keychain if you have a Claude account.
 The credentials therefor
 won't be available in the container.
-But if you go through /login in
+However, if you go through /login
-the container, it will write them to `~/.claude/.credentials.json`
+in the container, it will write them to `~/.claude/.credentials.json`
-instead.
+instead and continue to use them from there.
+Since the above mounts
+that directory, the credentials file will exist outside the container
+also.

 ### Use case: Build system container